RakhithJK/wazuh-wazuh-qa-wiki/Documentation-generation-with-QADOCS-tool.md

   - Section `Include paths`: If they do not exist, the routes to the tests to be developed/migrated will be added here.
   - Section `Ignore paths`: This section contains paths to directories found in the `Include paths` hierarchy but does not contain tests with documentation, i. e. `data` folders.

-For more details about the configuration options see `README.md`.
+For more related info, you can read more about [here](https://github.com/wazuh/wazuh-qa/wiki/Documenting-tests-using-the-QA-Docs-schema).

 <details><summary>`config.yaml` example</summary>